 For many years, South Africa has been somewhat of a mystery to Australian wine drinkers.
 But, in the last 10 - 15 years, South African wineries have been making a name for themselves around the world.
 South African terroir has been compared to wine from popular French regions such as Bordeaux and Burgundy - home of some of the best wines in the world.

 So, if you’re looking for something new to try, check out our favourite South African wineries producing world-class wines.

-Beyerskloof was established in Johannesburg in 1988 by four wine lovers with the goal to “produce a wine of exceptional character”.
+The idea of Beyerskloof was established in Johannesburg in 1988 by four wine lovers with a goal to “produce a wine of exceptional character”.
 Beyers Truter who worked for Kanonkop Estate at the time was one of the founding members of Beyerskloof (previously known as Nooitgedacht) making him the 6th generation of the farm.

 Their vineyards initially were focused on the Cabernet Sauvignon varietal which boasts over 20,000 vines on their land.
 The land is similar to the popular French wine region of Bordeaux, made up of shallow, gravel soil that is ideal for growing grapes.

 Beyerskloof use open-air fermenters and stores wine in French oak barriques - the traditional way of wine-making.